 Nina gave a half shrug, feeling a little embarrassed now.
 "Well, I mean it has been seven years."

-Chasta stepped completely out of the dresses, cementing one hand to her hip.
+Chasta stepped completely out of the dresses, cementing a hand to her hip.
 Bangles jingled loudly when she waved the other hand around.
-"Nina, I honestly doubt he would forget having any relations with the Princess of Wyndia," she said rolling her eyes.
+"Nina you're the Princess of Wyndia," she said rolling her eyes.

 "It wasn't like that!"
 Chasta smirked at her princess' quick response.

-"You know what I mean.
+"You know what I'm saying.
 You two were inseparable!
 I'd come late at night wanting to talk to you, and I'd find him there-," she pointed at the large rectangular dark green rug lying in front of her bed,"-swinging his stupid swords around and hogging all of your time!"

 Nina shrugged again but her doubt was being sliced through by a barrage of nostalgic memories consisting of a young Ethan twirling gracefully into a stances in front of her he swore he invented.